outdreamer/build-a-cure-1/README.md

 								- find the structure of the input/output relationship that needs to occur
 								- then fill it in with a function producing that input/output relationship

-							- or try to combine solution components first & apply limits/tests/filters to check if it matches solution metrics (build & refine solution)
+							- combine solution components first & apply limits/tests/filters to check if it matches solution metrics (build & refine solution)
 								- find functions likely to produce difference across inputs
 								- then check if they produce the right difference, and refine it (by centering/scaling) until it matches the difference you need

 							- this solution is an example implementation of the structure-intent interface combination, with a specific implementation of the 'change' interface within that interface combination

+						- this method can be generalized to a method of finding functions for an intent like 'reduce computation' or 'differentiate with a line'

 	12. what is an interface